FIX94/Nintendont/README.md

     Also use this settings if your Wii crashes.
 (Rare crashes are normal, though.)

 ### Turn on rumble ###
-* If it doen't work by default, set `EndpointOut=2` in `/controller/045e_028e.ini`.<br>
+* If it doen't work by default, set `EndpointOut=2` in [/controller/045e_028e.ini](https://github.com/revvv/Nintendont-XBOX360/blob/master/controllerconfigs/045e_028e.ini).<br>
   The default is `EndpointOut=1` which is surprisingly correct for my controller ;-)<br>
-  _There are controllers which are not compatible with this settings.
+  _There are controllers which are not compatible with these settings.
 Please send me lsmod output._

 ### Debugging ###
 * Enable _Debugger_ and _Log_ in Nintendont-XBOX360 settings.